Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 6. Crawl Bait

-When fishing a pond, night crawlers, minnows, crickets, and waxworms will work well as they attract a variety of fish in the pond.
+For beginners, live baits like night crawlers, minnows, crickets, and waxworms are the best for pond fishing as they will attract several species of fish to the pond.

 The Bottom Line